dilshankarunarathne/docker-notes/README.md

 # Docker

-A platform for building, running and shipping apllications on a consistant manner.
+A platform for building, running and shipping applications on a consistant manner.

 Have you ever been in a situation where, your application works on your local machine, but fails on another...?
 Reasons: